cyberconnecthq/social-verifier/README.md

 1. Users use their Ethereum private key to sign a message with their Github username to get a message which contains the generated signature.
 2. Users create a Github gist with this message.
 3. Users send a verify request to our server with their wallet address and the gist id.
-Our server will recover the signer address from the signature found in the gist and write the verified inforamtion into [Connect List](https://github.com/cyberconnecthq/connect-list) if the signer address is the same as the address in the request.
+Our server will recover the signer address from the signature found in the gist and save the verified inforamtion if the signer address is the same as the address in the request.

 #### Signing Data